Animal Therapy for the Mind, Body & Soul

 “Animals are such agreeable friends - they ask no questions: they pass no criticisms.” - George Eliot

 Florence Nightingale herself found that having pets around reduced the anxiety levels of psychiatric patients.
 While she may not have had the technology to figure out exactly why this is, we do now, and the results are fascinating!
+Many people think only dogs can be therapy animals, when in fact cats and many other animals can be considered.

 While a lot of these benefits were found with dogs and cats, it doesn’t necessarily rule out lizards, birds, etc.